-For all debt instruments other than trade receivables and debt instruments not held at fair value through profit or loss, the Union recognises an allowance for expected credit losses using the general approach.
-ECLs are based on the difference between the contractual cash flows due in accordance with the contract and all the cash flows that the Union expects to receive, discounted at an approximation of the original effective interest rate.
+The Union recognises an allowance for ECLs for all contract assets, receivables and any other financial assets measured at amortisation cost.
+ECLs are based on the difference between the contractual cash flows due in accordance with the contract and all the cash flows that the reporting unit expects to receive, discounted at an approximation of the original effective interest rate.
+The expected cash flows will include cash flows from the sale of collateral held or other credit enhancements that are integral to the contractual terms.